arcmags/ramroot/README.rst

 Execute ``pacman -Sc`` to remove all packages that aren't currently installed.
 Execute ``paccache -rk0`` to remove all packages.

-Additionally, one should consider that higher quality (more expensive) USB jump drives exhibit a noticeable difference in sync times.
+Consider that higher quality (more expensive) USB jump drives will exhibit a noticeable difference in sync times.

-Use a git repo to update files/projects worked on.

 Issues / to do (maybe)